 Endometriosis is a common, and often painful, women’s health condition that may cause problems getting pregnant.
-Expert obstetrician and gynecologist Adam Shoman, MD, FACOG, diagnoses and treats women with endometriosis at Elite OBGYN, P.C. in Hackensack, New Jersey.
+Expert obstetrician and gynecologist Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG diagnoses and treats women with endometriosis at Elite OBGYN in Hackensack, New Jersey.
 If you think you may have endometriosis, call or book an appointment online today.

 Endometriosis is a disease in which the tissue that normally lines the inside of your uterus, called endometrium, grows in other places outside your uterus.
 Endometriosis most often affects pelvic organs, such as:

 Rarely, endometrial tissue may spread beyond the pelvic organs, even as far as your lungs or brain.
 Endometriosis that affects the ovaries may cause cysts, called endometriomas, to develop.

 The displaced endometrium continues to behave like it normally would, thickening and shedding with your menstrual cycle.
 Since it has no way to exit your body, the endometrial tissue becomes trapped.